-Angelina Jolie’s Ongoing Worries Over Jennifer Aniston And MoreSecrets Revealed
+Angelina Jolie’s Worries Over Jennifer Aniston And More Rumored Secrets Revealed

 Angelina did not only announce the split and that she was filing for divorce, but also indicated that she would be seeking full physical custody of their six children for the sake of the kids.
 The statement was followed by an FBI investigation launched against Pitt due to abuse that was alleged.
 The star was soon cleared, however.

-Ina Halperin also noted that Angelina and Brad were never very compatible and that the relationship was doomed to fail.
+Ian Halperin also noted that Angelina and Brad were never very compatible and that the relationship was doomed to fail.

 [Featured Image by Jason Merritt/Getty Images]